mtolly/onyx/songs/dream-theater/in-the-presence-of-enemies-pt-1/README.md

   * Keys and pro keys by mazegeek999.

-  * Guitar and bass by Meander.
-(Minor edits by me.)
+  * Guitar and bass by Meander, with some edits by me.